See all > News

 STIs are preventable with safe-sex practices, and many are easy to treat when detected in the early stages.

 Regular testing is the best way to take control of your sexual health and prevent long-term consequences of untreated STIs.
-Here’s what you need to know about getting tested for the most common STIs.
+If you are wondering what is included in a full STD panel, here you’ll find a guide to the key tests and what they detect.

 For women, the panel may include a Pap test — one of several health screening tests all women need — to collect a sample of cells from the cervix to test for human papillomavirus (HPV).